Our Teaching & Learning Strategy

 On completion of the prescribed training and having passed all the required courses, students may sit in for their professional examination.
 The examination is administered by the professional bodies, which on passing the required components of the exam would award the candidate certificates and diploma appropriate to the course studied thereby allowing the candidate to be duly registered and licensed to practice or use same for direct entry admission into degree programs in the Universities.
 By the end of 2014, admissions into CAHST would be strictly through JAMB.

 Employer liaison may be achieved by one or more of the following methods

 - Involvement of employer in programme planning, initial planning approval, and periodic review discussions.

 - Discussion with employers during work placement visits, a large proportion of the institutions undergraduate programme of study include a period of work-based learning (70% of the institution’s full time undergraduate students are enrolled on programmes of study which include a year on, generally paid work placement.) this activity is supported by the work-based learning unit within the career service.

 - Use of advisory boards or industrial liaison panels at subject, school or faculty level.

 - Involvement of the institution’s careers service in the initial programme approval process of part-time and or guest lecturers (including visiting professors ) from industry, commerce and the public and voluntary sectors

-Our programs provide both qualification and a professional recognition and registration to practice with relevant bodies.
+Our programs provide both qualification and professional recognition and registration to practice with relevant bodies.
 We also run diploma programs full-time (2 years) or part-time (3 – 4 years).
 The curricula are in modules of employable skills.
-The qualifications given include profesional Diploma, Certificates and specialist qualifications in Health and Social Works.
+The qualifications given include a professional Diploma, Certificates and specialist qualifications in Health and Social Works.